 In the SkySafari 6 app, open the Search menu and tap Messier Objects.
 By default, the display order is by Catalog Number.
 For the marathon, I recommend switching to Set Time.
 The app will order the list so that the first objects to set are at the bottom, so scroll down and work upward.
 When an object has set, the list will be reordered, leaving the next objects at the bottom.

 Entries for objects currently above the horizon will be bolded, so set the app's date and time to when you will start observing.
-If you wish to see the objects highlighted on the sky, tap List Settings and enable Highlight Objects.
+If you wish to see the objects highlighted on a map of the sky, tap List Settings and enable Highlight Objects.
 Blue circles will be drawn around every Messier Object.

-The viewing plan
+The Messier List viewing plan

 To start your marathon, you will need to quickly catch the objects that set in the west after sunset — specifically the dim galaxies M77 and M74.
 By the time the sky has grown dark enough to see these galaxies, they will be low in the west.
 It's a good idea to limit the time spent on the first galaxy so as not to miss the other one.